ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Define segments using PowerShell

-> [!IMPORTANT]
-> **Make sure that your segments do not overlap**.
-Each user who will be affected by information barriers should belong to one (and only one) segment.
-No user should belong to two or more segments.
-(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)

 Defining segments does not effect users; it just sets the stage for information barrier policies to be defined and then applied.

 1. Use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the [attribute](information-barriers-attributes.md) you want to use.